ow2-proactive/proactive-jupyter-kernel/README.md

 #### 5.2 Imports libraries

+The main difference between Proactive kernel and a native language one resides in the memory access during the execution of the different blocs.
+While in a common native language kernel the whole script code (all the notebook blocs) is executed locally in the same shared memory zone, the ProActive kernel each created task will be executed as an independent process.
-Since each created ProActive task will be executed as an independent process, to facilitate the transition from native language kernels to the ProActive one we included the pragma `#%import()`.
-This pragma allows the user to add just in one bloc of his notebook, libraries that are common to all created tasks implemented in a same script language.
+To facilitate the transition from native language kernels to the ProActive one we included the pragma `#%import()`.
+This pragma gives the ability to the user to add, just once in the notebook, libraries that are common to all created tasks implemented in a same native script language.

 The pragma is used in this general manner: `#%import([language=SCRIPT_LANGUAGE])`.
 Example: